Bonez07/ADA/README.md

 School prefect duties and house prefect duties are differentiated by colour.
 Duties coloured in black will be given to school prefects, duties coloured in red will be given to house prefects.

 ### Paired duties
 Sometimes, there are pairs of duties where at least one singaporean/any other requirement is needed.
-For these cases, the required letter can be put in square brackets (e.g. [S]\*\*N and [S]\*\*(ES)) and the program will randomly select one of the duties to have that requirement while it will be replaced with a "*" for the rest.
-For duties to be paired, they must have square brackets on the same letter and must be on the same day.
+For these cases, the required letter can be put in square brackets (e.g. [S]\*\*N and [S]\*\*(ES)) and the program will randomly select one of the duties to have that requirement while it will be replaced with a "\*" for the rest.
+If you wish to replace with something other than a "\*", you may use a "/" to put another requirement which you wish to replace the rest of the duties with (e.g. S**[P/Y] and \*C\*[P/Y] means one prefect one year rep) For duties to be paired, they must have square brackets on the same letter and must be on the same day.
 If there are multiple duty pairs on the same day with the same requirement, the requirement can be tagged with an underscore followed by any letter to differentiate the pairs and the letter after the underscore with be ignored (e.g. S**[P_a], \*C\*[P_a] and **G[P_b], ***[P_b] will be treated as 2 separate duty pairs where one from each pair will be randomly given P as the last letter)

-I recommend having multiple templates set-up - one for each house to meet their specific requirements.
+I recommend having multiple templates set-up - one for each house to meet their specific requirements and making new templates whenever there are changes to duties on certain weeks.

+### Forcing duties
+Sometimes, you may want to manually allocate a prefect instead of letting ADA decide.
+To force someone to get a certain duty, simply put their preferred name (same one as in database) in brackets in place of the duty requirements.
+This will put the person on the duty and update the attendance sheet and database sheet.

+e.g. {{EX_1_(Bono)}} allocates a Monday EXCO duty to Bono

 ## Linking the sheets and documents to the code
 You may have two separate sets of sheets: one set for testing and one actual set.
 Whether the actual or test set will be used can be toggled via the "mode" variable: